kekskurse/pi/Readme.md

 * Disabled PasswordAuthentication

 ## MQTT - mosquito
 The Role install Mosquitto as MQTT-Server.
-It is onlz avalible via SSL with a Letsencrypt SSL-Cert based on the Domain (and mail) varieable.
+It is only avalible via SSL with a Letsencrypt SSL-Cert based on the Domain (and mail) varieable.

 To create a MQTT User change the following command:

 ```
 sudo mosquitto_passwd -c /etc/mosquitto/passwd sammy
 ```

 ## samba
 Create a Samba Share

+# ToDo
+* Additional Firewall on pi